-AICC Office space, furniture, office equipment and supplies, telecommunications, computers, and network access are provided by BLM AFS.
+Office space, furniture, office equipment and supplies, telecommunications, computers, and network access are provided by BLM AFS.
 AFS bills DNR for these office expenses associated with State employees in the GACC.
-In addition DNR provides annual funding for AICC tactical support.
+In addition, DNR provides annual funding for AICC tactical support.
 These costs are billed through the Annual Fixed Costs Bill for Collection.
 See Attachment 1 for details.

-2
+Table 2: AICC Staffing and Funding